adhithyakrishna/adhithyakrishna.github.io/content/en/tech/java_concurrency_in_practice/Fundamentals/thread_safety.md

  vector.add(element);
 ```

-At the same time, synchronizing every method can lead to **liveness or performance problems**.
+At the same time, synchronizing every method can lead to **liveliness or performance problems**.

 #### Liveness and Performance
 It is easy to improve the concurrency of a component while maintaining thread safety by **narrowing the scope of synchronized block**.
 However, the scope of the synchronized block should not be too small - an atomic operation should not be divided into to more than one synchronized block.